The best GPS watches: smart timepieces to keep every adventure on track

 You're also getting all the advanced training tools you'd expect from a top-tier Garmin watch, including real-time stamina monitoring, race time predictions, detailed recovery metrics, heart rate variability, training readiness, and a remarkably detailed breakdown of your performance after each training session and event.

-The built quality is extremely solid as well, and the chunky titanium bezel gives it a real premium feel.
+The build quality is extremely solid as well, and the chunky titanium bezel gives it a real premium feel.
 This is a GPS watch that gets you noticed, in a good way (it even has a built-in flashlight).

 Read our full Garmin Enduro 2 review